 Optimize your landing page

-A great user experience on your landing pages is a signal to Google that what you offer is quality and meets your customer’s needs.
+A great user experience on your landing pages signals to Google that what you offer is quality and meets your customer’s needs.

-When customers click through your website landing page and bounce back immediately it is a signal to Google that your pages aren’t customer fused and that can reduce your quality score.
+When customers click through your website landing page and bounce back immediately, it signals to Google that your pages aren’t customers fused, and that can reduce your quality score.

-On the other hand, high conversion and more dwell time is a good indicator Google uses to improve your quality score.
+On the other hand, high conversion and more dwell time are good indicators Google uses to improve your quality score.

 Create high-quality ads

 When creating your ads, ensure they are of high quality.
-If you are using photos of your products ensure they are of high quality and attractive.
+If you are using photos of your products, ensure they are high quality and attractive.

 Your headlines should be clear and address customer pain points.
 Don’t forget to use the right ad extensions to provide more details on your products and lead target customers to take action.

-As part of building trust and increasing your ad quality score, you can consider using this extension alongside other right Google ads extension for your ads.
+To build trust and increase your ad quality score, you can consider using this extension alongside other suitable Google ad extensions for your ads.
 It will help show reviews of your ads to target customers.
 Here is how they show in your ads.

-And here are the sources that Google uses to get the ratings for your Google ads.
+And here are the sources that Google uses to get your ads’ ratings.

 Increased dwell time on your landing pages signals Google your landing pages are quality.

-Since it’s a factor Google considers to increase quality score you can use videos to increase dwell time.
+Since it’s a factor, Google considers increasing quality score; you can use videos to increase dwell time.

 Target customers engage more with video content.
 Research shows that it is among the top types of content marketers use.

-They will easily learn more about your business products or services when they click through to your website.
+They will quickly learn more about your business products or services when they click through to your website.

 Automate PPC AD reporting

-It can be difficult and time-consuming to manually monitor your ads’ performance.
+It can be difficult and time-consuming to monitor your ads’ performance manually.

-You can automate the whole process and get alerts about keywords that have below-average scores.
+You can automate the process and get alerts about keywords with below-average scores.

-With the data insights, you can easily know what to work on to improve your ad performance and eventually improve the ad’s quality score.
+With the data insights, you can quickly know what to work on to improve your ad performance and improve the ad’s quality score.

 Monitor your past ad performance

-Google has a system in which you can monitor the performance of your previous ads.
+Google has a system where you can monitor your previous ads’ performance.